sbmpost/AutoRaise/README.md

     echo "0.5 0.1 2.5" > ~/AutoRaise.warp

 Update (2021-04-22):
-In addition to the configuration files mentioned above, AutoRaise now supports a hidden configuration file in these locations:
+In addition to the configuration files mentioned above, AutoRaise now supports a hidden configuration file in one of these locations:
 **~/.AutoRaise** or **~/.config/AutoRaise/config**.
-The file format is as follows:
+The format is as follows:

     #AutoRaise config file
     delay=1